Wilfongjt/vue-starter/README.md

 * About component
 * Application State

+# lb-mock-data
+* launches json-server with mock.json file
+  * you can modifiy mock.json to suite the needs of your application.

 # Dependencies
   * bootstrap-vue
   * vue-router
   * vuex to handle application state.